 Dopamine is a monoamine neurotransmitter that is synthesized by the conversion of tyrosine to dopa, which undergoes decarboxylation and forms dopamine.
 The functions of dopamine depend on the pathway involved.
 They include:

-Amphetamines cause increased levels of dopamine in the brain, and can result in acute psychotic episodes similar to what is seen in schizophrenia.
+Amphetamines cause increased levels of dopamine in the brain and can result in acute psychotic episodes similar to what is seen in schizophrenia.
 Furthermore, drugs used in Parkinson’s disease, including levodopa and dopamine agonists, can cause hallucinations as a side effect.
-It is also known that amphetamine, as well as other drugs that act as dopamine agonists, make symptoms worse in patients with schizophrenia.
+It is also known that amphetamine, as well as other drugs that act as dopamine agonists, worsen symptoms in patients with schizophrenia.

 In animal studies, increased dopamine levels lead to stereotyped, repetitive behaviors, like that which sometimes occurs in schizophrenia.
-Animals that are administered potent D2 receptor agonists like bromocriptine develop such behaviors too.
+Animals that are administered potent D2 receptor agonists like bromocriptine also develop such behaviors.

-In support of such evidence, dopamine antagonists, including antipsychotic agents, have been consistently shown to be effective in treating the positive symptoms of schizophrenia.
-In fact, antagonist activity at dopamine receptors is the main mechanism action of antipsychotics in clinical use for schizophrenic patients.
+In support of such evidence, dopamine antagonists, including antipsychotic agents, have been consistently found to be effective in treating the positive symptoms of schizophrenia.
+In fact, antagonist activity at the dopamine receptors is the main mechanism action of the antipsychotics in clinical use for schizophrenic patients.

 In schizophrenia, there is an overactivity of D2 receptors in the mesolimbic dopaminergic pathway, which causes positive symptoms.
 In contrast, negative symptoms may be caused by decreased activity of D1 receptors in the mesocortical dopaminergic pathway.

 There have been new findings regarding the pathogenesis of schizophrenia.
-Aside from the role of dopamine, it is believed that glutamate underactivity may play an important part of this condition.
+Aside from the role of dopamine, it is believed that glutamate underactivity may play an important part in this condition.

 Psychotic Disorder Medication

-Antipsychotic drugs work chiefly by their blockade of post synaptic dopamine D2 receptors.
-Therapeutic effects are achieved when there is blockade of at least 80% of D2 receptors.
+Antipsychotic drugs work chiefly by blocking of post synaptic dopamine D2 receptors.
+Therapeutic effects are achieved when there is blockade of at least 80% of the D2 receptors.

-There are differences between typical and atypical antipsychotics in relation to their mechanism of action, side effect profile and clinical effect.
+Typical and atypical antipsychotics differ in relation to their mechanism of action, side effect profile and clinical effect.
 Typical antipsychotics primarily bind and inhibit dopaminergic D2 receptors and treat positive symptoms.
 Atypical antipsychotics bind to D2 receptors as well as serotonergic 5-HT2a receptors.
-Atypical agents treat positive symptoms, but may also have an effect in improving negative symptoms and cognitive impairment, because of 5-HT2a receptor antagonism.
+Atypical agents treat positive symptoms, but may also have an effect in improving negative symptoms and cognitive impairment because of 5-HT2a receptor antagonism.